hctwist/advent-of-code-framework/README.md

 ```
 This takes an optional argument which specifies a subdirectory which contains the input files.
 If specified, relative paths from a `SolutionInput` attribute will be resolved relative to this directory.

-This can be run in two modes:
+The passed in arguments can define two modes:
 #### "run &lt;day&gt; [problem]"
 Runs the solution associated with a specific day.
 If a problem is specified then only that problem will run.
 Otherwise both problems will be run.